gonna-give-you-u/spongebob-case/README.md

+# Apparently some AVs are allergic to mingw and might make a false positive on the win(dows) builds, just ignore it i guess

 # spongebob-case
 bad Program that converts text to spongebob case (it's bad because it's very basic and i havent really done much c++ before so yeah i just made this in my free time to learn a bit)